pharanbrush/pharanbrush.github.io/enpitsup-overview.md

 - **Shop page:** https://ko-fi.com/pharanbrush/shop
 - **Changelog:** [EnpitsuP changelog](../enpitsup-changelog)

+These brushes, or parts of them (textures, stamps, brush shapes, icons), are not free for redistribution or resale.
+Don't use any part of them in your products.
+Just use them as tools in Clip Studio Paint.

+---

 ![](img/enpitsup/enpitsup-cover-mini.png)

 EnpitsuP is a set of brushes designed for drawing, inking and sketching.
 This set includes a variety pencils and shading tools, and natural and digital line art, drawing and ink brushes.